A quantum graph FFT with applications to partial differential equations on networks: Equilateral quantum graphs

 \subsection{The quantum graph FFT algorithm}

-The QGFFT is an accurate and efficient method of computing the coefficients $\alpha _{k,m}$ for a suitable partial sum of the eigenfunction expansion.
+The QGFFT is an accurate and efficient method of computing the coefficients $\alpha _{k,m}$ for a suitable partial sum of the expansion.
 An inverse transform algorithm is also given.
-The QGFFT and its inverse take advantage of the traditional FFT algorithm.
+The QGFFT and its inverse take advantage of the traditional (Python) FFT algorithm.
+With each edge identified with $[0,1]$, input functions are defined by their values at the $N+1 = 2^J+1$ uniformly spaced sample points, $x_m = m/N$, $m=0,\dots ,N$.
 The algorithm uses several standard computations from linear algebra; Python versions were used.
 The main steps of the algorithm are as follows.

 1. As preliminary steps, the input graph $\graph $ is represented by a (weighted) adjacency matrix $A_0$ with nonnegative integer entries representing the edge lengths.
 Edges with length greater than one are replaced by paths with edges of length $1$.
 Each (directed) edge is then represented by a pair of adjacent vertices (smaller vertex index first).